kuancheen/anti-gravity-global-workflows/new-project-init.md

 ---
-description: Initialize a new project with required documentation files
+description: Initialize a new project or audit an existing one for compliance with workflow standards
 ---

-# New Project Initialization Workflow
+# Project Setup and Compliance Audit Workflow

-This workflow ensures every new project starts with the required documentation files and proper structure.
+This workflow ensures every project starts and maintains the required documentation files, proper structure, and automation workflows.

 ## When Invoked in Existing Workspace

-**IMPORTANT**: If this workflow is invoked in an **existing workspace** (not a new/empty project):
+**IMPORTANT**: If this workflow is invoked in an **existing workspace** (not a new/empty project), it functions as a **Compliance Audit**:

 1. **Review Current Project Structure**:
    - Check if `README.md` exists and contains: